Position Flips & Reversals

 - Brackets are not auto-rebuilt; only the leader’s own new bracket copies over.

-- A locked or closing-only follower caps to flat instead of flipping.
+- A locked, closing-only, whitelist-restricted, or risk-sync-pending follower caps to flat instead of flipping.